 Learning to Live in the Real World.
 Be a Success!

 As they get closer to graduation, one of the greatest changes our students are about to experience is abandoning their shorts, t-shirts and yoga pants, as they begin to dress for success in their new roles, or as my older daughter stated, for adulting.
 Dressing for success can be daunting in different ways, but the one that stands out most may very well be its cost.

 Students need to research the companies they will be interviewing with and eventually working for.
 Some companies are very conservative in their dress policies and require business attire, while others are more business casual.
+Your student’s success depends on that first impression.
 Trends change, but the basics still require that their look should be polished.
 Most department stores will have suit(able) options.
-You can check Macy’s, Lord & Taylor, Dillards, Bloomingdales, Nordstrom, and Kohls.
-And of course, do not rule out some of the discount department stores including TJ Maxx, Marshalls, and Ross.

 As they begin to upgrade their success wardrobe, they will be happy to know that student discounts are everywhere for the asking.
 Students can sign up online and download the app for Student Beans which will give them discounts for food & drink, fashion, tech and mobile, health & beauty, travel, study, and more.
 Check out our blog Student Discounts- Money Saving Resources.
 A similar student discount app is Unidays.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.